vernondcole/learn-salt/configure_machine/README.md

   - The bevy name `BEVY = "mybevy"`
   - an unused private network prefix ``

-### How to create a bevy master on an independant computer.
+### How to create a bevy master on an independent computer.

 - Log in to your proposed Salt Master.
 This must be a Linux machine.
 Windows will not work.
 MacOS might work,